See Ento.101 page for disclaimers.

 The Etymology of Entomology.

 ‘Entomology‘ is the study of insects, and the word is derived from the greek Entomos meaning, “having a notch or cut (at the waist)”, and logia meaning, “the study of”.
 Aristotle (384 BC – 322 BCE) seems to have originated the word, by his observations of the segments that form insect bodies or perhaps due to the sharply defined division between the thorax and abdomen of some insects.
 If Charles Bonnet would have had his way, this course would be called “Insectology” 101, because the “…barbarous sound…” of the word ‘entomology’ “terryfy’d” him.
-Bonnet was a Swiss naturalist who suffered from a syndrome (named after himself) that caused him to see complex visual hallucinations, which may contributed to his fear of the word.
+Bonnet was a Swiss naturalist who suffered from a syndrome (named after himself) that caused him to see complex visual hallucinations, which may have contributed to his fear of the word.
 But in this course, Entomology 101, we need have no fear…

 Entomology as we know it today is technically the study of insects.
 But even as Aristotle included other segmented animals with jointed legs, such as spiders, scorpions and centipedes in his definition of entomology, so do we also today.
-In this course I will also include arachnids, myriapods and even some terrestrial crustaceans in the Order overviews.
+In this course I will include arachnids, myriapods and even some terrestrial crustaceans in the Order overviews.

 Entomology as a Science